peeraponw/Thairathnews_API/README.md

 # Working Process
 This project started by quick prototyping in Jupyter Notebook.
 This allows us to find target elements in the webpage, test scraping commands, and create a step-by-step documentation.

 All tested commands are assembled and refactored in the final script before deploying as a Flask webapp in Heroku.
+Please find the deployment in this [repo](https://github.com/peeraponw/Thairathnews_flask).

+*Update* The app is now online [here](https://thairath-news-api.herokuapp.com/api?date=2020-07-17&limit=2&tag=%E0%B8%AB%E0%B8%B8%E0%B9%89%E0%B8%99)
 # Relavant Technologies
 - Heroku
 - Flask